Communication and Media Studies PhD Program Courses

 Explore teaching strategies, curriculum development, and other aspects of academic professional life in journalism and communication.

-This course explores ethical issues facing media workers and media users in culture and society today.
+These topics courses explore ethical issues facing media workers and media users in culture and society today.
 Topics may include digital ethics, strategic communication ethics, visual ethics, and global media ethics.
+Check with the professor to determine whether the course is focused at the master’s or doctoral level.

-Get an introduction to qualitative research methods including traditional historical inquiry, oral history, ethnography, and participant observation.
+This course introduces qualitative research methods, including traditional historical inquiry, oral history, ethnography, and participant observation.

-Demonstrate competence in broad families of social research by drawing on the skills and knowledge you obtained in J612, J613, J641, and J642.
+Students demonstrate competence in broad families of social research by drawing on the skills and knowledge you obtained in JCOM 612, JCOM 613, JCOM 641, and JCOM 642.

 Get an introduction to the political economy of communication.
 Includes such issues as ownership and control patterns, the role of the state, labor, intellectual property rights, and international markets.

-Examine global communication structures and processes and their consequences.
-Topics include new technologies, news and information organizations, cross-cultural uses of Western media, and information policies.
+This course examines global communication structures and processes and their consequences.
+Topics include new technologies, news and information organizations, cross-cultural uses of Western media, impact of religious practices, and information policies.

 Explore specific qualitative or quantitative communication research methods.
-Topics may include discourse analysis, oral history, historical methods, legal methods, content analysis, survey methods, document analysis, ethnography, advanced qualitative methods, and experimental design.
+Topics may include discourse analysis, oral history, historical methods, legal methods, content analysis, survey methods, document analysis, ethnographic methods, data analysis, and experimental design.
 Repeatable when topic changes.

 Questions?